 Saxo Bank has a minimum deposit fee of US$10,000, while Pepperstone charges only US$200.
 The average EUR/USD spread with Saxo Bank is 0.8 pips, while with Pepperstone is 0.75 pips.
 Both brokers offer active trading discounts.

 Saxo Bank offers 170 currency pairs, while Pepperstone has 61 available pairs.
-Saxo Bank has 9000 CFDs, while Pepperstone has 127.
+Saxo Bank has 9000 CFDs, while Pepperstone has 1200+.
 Saxo Bank has a limited asset offering.
-Pepperstone has a comprehensive portfolio, including indices, shares, forex, mutual funds, cryptocurrencies, commodities, and CFDs.
+Pepperstone has a comprehensive portfolio, including CDFs in indices, shares, forex, mutual funds, cryptocurrencies, and commodities.

 Saxo Bank offers access to desktop, web, and mobile trading platforms.
 These come with a virtual trading account, watch lists, and charting tools.
 Saxo Bank has MetaTrader4 and social trading.
 It is a good choice for both experienced and beginner traders.

 Pepperstone offers a broad range of desktop and web trading platforms, including the MetaTrader suite and TradingView.
 These come with excellent learning tools, including copy trading and cTrader.
 It is an excellent choice for beginner traders.

 Banking services are useful to traders of all levels of experience.
 Saxo Bank offers bank transfers and credit/debit cards.
 Pepperstone has a comprehensive offer with bank transfers and credit/debit.

 Saxo Bank and Pepperstone are the leading online brokers.
 Both have strengths and weaknesses depending on your trading experience and needs.
 We recommend Saxo Bank to active traders who want to use professional tools and receive VIP service.
 Pepperstone is a good fit for beginner traders because of its research and learning tools.